Preference falsification: The sudden fall of East European communism

-Among the most stunning surprises of the twentieth century is the collapse of several communist regimes in 1989.
-Practically everyone was stunned by the communist collapse, including scholars, statesmen, futurologists, the CIA, the KGB, and other intelligence organizations, dissidents with great insight into their societies (such as Havel and Solzhenitsyn), and even Gorbachev, whose actions unintentionally triggered this momentous transformation.
+The collapse of several communist regimes in 1989 surprised many powerful individuals and institutions, including scholars, statesmen, futurologists, the CIA, the KGB, other intelligence organizations, dissidents with great insight into their societies (such as Havel and Solzhenitsyn), and even Gorbachev, whose actions unintentionally laid the groundwork for this transformation.

 A major trigger was the Soviet Union’s twin policies of perestroika (restructuring) and glasnost (openness).
 Perestroika amounted to an acknowledgment, by the Soviet Communist Party that something was seriously wrong, that the Communist system was not about to overtake the West.
 Glasnost allowed Soviet citizens to participate in debates about the system, to propose changes, to speak the previously unspeakable, to admit that they had been thinking what had been considered unthinkable.
 Public discourse broadened, heightening disillusionment with communism and intensifying popular discontent.
 In the process, millions of East European citizens became increasingly willing to support an opposition movement publicly.

 Few would step forward, though, so long as the opposition movement remained minuscule.
 Hence, no one, not even the East Europeans themselves, knew how ready Eastern Europe had become for regime changes.

 In retrospect, a turning point was Gorbachev’s trip to Berlin on October 7, 1989 for celebrations marking the 40th anniversary of East Germany’s communist regime.
 Crowds fill the streets, chanting “Gorby!
 Gorby!”
 The East German police responded with restraint.
 TV scenes of the demonstrations and the police response signaled, on the one hand, that discontent was very broad and, on the other hand, that the regime was vulnerable.
 The result was an explosive growth in public opposition, with each demonstration sparking larger demonstrations.
 The fall of the Berlin Wall came on November 9.
 Regimes considered unshakeable crumbled, in quick succession, under the weight of open opposition from the streets.